adoberst/adoberst/README.md

 - 👋 Hi, I’m @adoberst
-- 👀 I’m interested in ... data vizulization, limnology
+- 👀 I’m interested in data visualization for topics around freshwater sience
-- 🌱 I’m currently learning ...
-R, python
+- 🌱 I’m currently learning R, and python (and general programming foundations)
-- 💞️ I’m looking to collaborate on ... projects that require data vizualization on topics surrounding atmospheric and freshwater sciences
+- 💞️ I’m looking to collaborate on anything surrounding environmental topics!
+I have a keen interest in legacy and emerging contaminants
-- 📫 How to reach me ... aliciadoberstein@gmail.com
+- 📫 How to reach me - aliciadoberstein@gmail.com

 <!---
 adoberst/adoberst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.